matusm/Bev.IO.BcrReader/README.md

 Gets the error status as an element of the `ErrorCode` enumeration.
 The object members should be used only when this property is `ErrorCode.OK`.

 * `RasterData`
-Gets the `SurfaceData`object created during the file parsing.
+Gets the `SurfaceData` object created during the file parsing.
+This allows to use the full functionality of this class.

 * `VersionField`
 Gets the file type and version as defined in the standards.